jakapop1/.github.io/projects/FileSort.md

 labels:
   - C++
   - Sorting
 summary: "Developed a C++ program to sort text files containing English-Japanese word pairs separated by tabs.
-The sorting prioritizes English words, with considerations for specific character exclusions and case insensitivity.
+The sorting prioritizes English words, with considerations for specific character exclusions and case insensitivity."
-"
 ---